SASS can be used in many situations. This can include:

 2px

-As you go through the course, you'll encounter different features.
+As you go through the course, you will encounter different features.
 Try them in the interactive shell.

 All examples and exercises in this course will be compiled using this library.
 The library is called Dart-SASS.
-This is important because different compilers can handle SASS code differently.
-The differences are insignificant, but it's worth trying to identify the differences when choosing a different library.
+Different compilers can handle SASS code differently.
+The differences are insignificant, but identifying the differences when choosing a library is worth trying.

 Install SASS on your computer using a batch manager.
-Try creating a file with a .scss extension and compiling it.
-You can enter the following code in the scss file:
+Try creating a file with an SCSS extension and compiling it.
+You can enter the following code in the SCSS file:

 header {